mcyph/cnn_chinese_hw/README.md

 around 92%.
 It's hard for me to say how well that translates to writing on a tablet/phone screen, or drawing with a mouse.
-However cursive testing says it performs reasonably well, even if not as well as with a tablet or pen.
+However cursive testing says it performs reasonably well, even if not as well as with a wacom tablet or pen.
 I may later combine my previous handwriting engine that on compared x,y point positions and angles, augmenting the results.

 # License